Registration and microchipping pets

 All dog and cat owners must 'lifetime register' their pets

+In NSW dogs and cats must be registered by the time they reach 6 months of age.
 You must take two steps to lifetime register your pet: microchipping and registration.
 These two steps will help return your pet to you if it is lost, hurt or stolen.

 Council recommends desexing of all companion animals.
 If your pet is desexed and you can provide proof, you will pay a reduced registration fee.

 Vets, animal welfare organisations and other authorised people can microchip your cat or dog.